 The backdrop behind Howe’s cartoon image is a blue-purple gradient.
 A white border (faded on many cards to a beige color) stands outside the image of Howe.

 Hot Article: Top 3 NHL Goalie Rookie Cards of All-Time

 Within the white border on the card’s bottom portion is Howe’s stats from the 1950-51 season.
 It also features his name, position, and birthplace.

-It’s a bona fide Howe rookie card, and the price of purchase is stratospherically higher than the other cards on this list.
+It’s a bona fide Howe rookie card, and the purchase price is stratospherically higher than the other cards on this list.

-If you’re looking to spend a few hundred or a couple thousand, you’ve got a few options here.
-If you’re compelled to shell out the monetary equivalent of a new Lexus, there’s at least one card on this list that will allow you to do so.
+If you’re looking to spend a few hundred or a couple thousand, you’ve got a few options.
+If you’re compelled to shell out the monetary equivalent of a new Lexus, at least one card on this list will allow you to do so.

 In general, age is the name of the game when it comes to Howe.
 Though there are a few modern releases of note, the older offerings are leading the class.

 When it comes to Howe cards, though, it’s tough to go wrong no matter which one you add to your collection.